All Episodes

 So doesn't that seem like the deck is stacked against Donald Trump and that that judge should have recused himself?

-Well, there's certainly uh methods in place for a judge, particularly a federal judge, to be vetted and to be removed or have their decision overturned if there is an appearance of uh lack of impartiality when it comes to uh these types of these matters.
+Well, there's certainly methods in place for a judge, particularly a federal judge, to be vetted and to be removed or to have their decision overturned if there is an appearance of lack of impartiality when it comes to these types of matters.

-Uh, having litigated somewhat in my career, uh these are uh always issues that come up, and certainly if you're on the losing side of things, there there are many, many colorful adjectives that come across the lips of lawyers out of earshot of the judge and the uh in the US Marshals in a federal case to talk about their their lack of impartiality.
+And certainly if you're on the losing side of things, there are many, many colorful adjectives that come across the lips of lawyers out of earshot of the judge and the U.S. Marshals in a federal case to talk about their lack of impartiality.

-Uh now, you know, with respect to membership of La Raza or other uh those types of groups, uh you know, that doesn't surprise me that there's criticism.
+Now, with respect to membership in La Raza or other those types of groups, that doesn't surprise me that there's criticism.

-You would hear the same thing about conservative judges uh regarding uh the Federalist society, but uh at the end of the day, are voters really gonna care about that?
+You would hear the same thing about conservative judges regarding the Federalist Society.

-No, I think we're just in a mood, Sean, where in twenty sixteen people are just so upset and so angry about Washington and everything that's been going on the political class and and the way the economy is being run or position in the world, etc.
+No, I think we're just in a mood, Sean, where in 2016, people are just so upset and so angry about Washington and everything that's been going on, the political class and the way the economy is being run, our position in the world, et cetera, that a lawsuit over a business venture run by Donald Trump isn't really going to be what is going to be the deciding factor.

-That a a lawsuit over a business venture uh run by Donald Trump isn't really going to be what is going to be the deciding factor, much like no one's really gonna say I'm not gonna vote for Donald Trump because the Donald J. Trump tie I bought at a retail store wasn't as nice as another brand.
+Much like no one's really going to say, I'm not going to vote for Donald Trump because the Donald J. Trump tie I bought at a retail store wasn't as nice as another brand.

-I I I think ultimately they're gonna carry about the same weight uh in the general election.
+I think ultimately they're going to carry about the same weight in the general election.

 Yeah.